PluribusDigital/open-data-guidebook/README.md

 # The Guidelines

 In approximate order of priority, the guidelines are as follows and explained below.
 Generally, the earlier items are higher value (more important, less effort).
+Many agencies may stop at item 3, and that can be perfectly valid.

 1. Publish bulk data
 2. Provide a /data.json index file